realdecoy/rdvue/README.md

   --help        Show help                                                   [boolean]
 ```

 ## Contributing

-RD VUE CLI is always looking for contributions.
-You can help us by fixing bugs, reporting bugs or improving documentation.
+RD VUE CLI is a part of the FP Frontend Practice area, where contributions are welcomed, You can help us by fixing bugs, reporting bugs or improving documentation.

 Please read the [contributing guidelines](CONTRIBUTING.md).

 ## Documentation